dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.1.4 =
+* Fix: Remove deprecated REST API functions which are throwing error on php 5.2

 = 3.1.3 =
 * Fix: Share Buttons are not shown on a few ajax based themes.
 (Remove is_main_query() condition)